Foulksrath Castle: History

 The castle is closely associated with both the De Frene and Purcell families.
 The estate and original fortified and moated dwelling were first built in 1349 and occupied by the De Frene family and it is thought that the castle derives its name from Fulco De Frene (d.
 1349) who was in the military service of Edward III and fought at the Battle of Crecy and the Siege of Calais.
 In the early 15th century the current castle was built by the Purcell family, relatives to the De Frene's, after the estate came into their possession.

 The Purcells sided with the Royalists during the English Civil War and had their estate confiscated by Cromwell.
 The estate was divided between three officers in Cromwell's army.
 One of them, Bradshaw, received the castle, but allowed the Purcells to continue living on the land.
 There were several inhabitants of the castle following Bradshaw's death, including the Dawson family and Moses Henshaw.
 A family of peasant farmers named Purcell were still living in the castle grounds in 1777 when the castle and lands were let to Thomas Wright.

-William Ball Wright, genealogist and one of the first SPG Anglican missionaries to Japan, was born at the castle in 1843.
+William Ball Wright, who was a genealogist and one of the first SPG Anglican missionaries to Japan, was born at the castle in 1843.
 Lucy Olivia Wright, first Central Secretary of the Girls' Friendly Society, was born there in 1845.
 The Wright family occupied the castle until 1861.